justinribeiro/blog-pwa/hugo/content/chronicle/2018-10-18-internal-pwas-with-tls.md

 5. _My intranet apps don't need security._ This one makes me sad.
 Security should not be optional when running applications, regardless of whether it's the web or not.

+6. _This is an old technique, consumer routers/firewalls used to do this for setup._ Again, not claiming I'm the first, just hoping to help developers and their users reach their potential.

 ## Try it at home!
 Make no mistake, I've rolled this out for corps with nary a hiccup.
 I also run this sort of setup at home (albiet with some additional layers outside the topic of this post).
 My home network has a fair amount of devices on it, many of which have one-off Android or iOS applications that haven't seen an update since 2012.
 The devices don't live on the internet and I don't want them to (oh, the carnage that would be).